-Contact Improvisation is a terrific opportunity to explore and deepen your ability to coordinate with others, and with yourself, in an exceptionally open structure.
-In the spirit of the form, contact improv jams are, as a whole, also improvisational, with little official regulation.
-This generally works well, because the essence of the practice is pursuit of cooperation rather than control.
+Contact Improvisation is an extraordinary opportunity to explore coordination, with others and with yourself.
+In the spirit of the form, contact improv jams are improvisational, with little official regulation.
+This generally works well, because the practice explores cooperation rather than control.

-Communication is never perfect, however, and sometimes people miss recognizing or honoring the boundaries of others.
-In improvisation, you can't regulate communication without sacrificing key opportunities for individual discovery and growth.
-However, clear guidelines can help everyone understand what to do to keep such mistakes from spoiling a good situation.
+Communication is never perfect, and sometimes people miss recognizing or honoring the boundaries of others.
+In improvisation, you can't entirely regulate communication without sacrificing key opportunities for individual discovery and growth.
+However, clear guidelines can help everyone understand what to do to keep mistakes from spoiling a good situation.

 As with any shared freedom, CI cooperation depends on each of us being able to recognize and respect our own limits and the limits of others - personal boundaries.

-While exploring and expanding your frontiers, you must strive to be clear with yourself and with others when you reach your limits - physical, emotional, inter-personal, whatever.
+While exploring and expanding your frontiers, strive to be clear with yourself and with others when you reach your limits - physical, emotional, interpersonal, whatever.

 Safety as well as success depends on everyone recognizing and clearly expressing their limits.
-This is especially so in a practice that frequently involves reevaluating and adjusting those limits.
+This is especially so in a practice that frequently involves reevaluating and refining those limits.

 As with any shared freedom, the freedom to enjoy CI depends on each of us being able to recognize and respect our own boundaries and the boundaries of others, even while - particularly while - we're reevaluating and adjusting them.